 No. We will provide you with all of the materials you need for the competition.
 In fact, we encourage you to bring as few items with you as possible.
 You will be moving around the Rhatigan Student Center and the Wichita State campus quite a bit, so the less you bring, the less you have to worry about keeping track of throughout the day.

-Below is a tentative schedule for the competition on November 19.
+Below is the tentative schedule for WISE on Friday, November 17.
 This schedule is subject to change.
-A final schedule will be shared with competitors after the WISE application has closed on November 1.

 |8:30 a.m. -

 |Check In||Rhatigan Student Center, 3rd Floor|